“That which we call a rose by any other name would smell as sweet.”

 Across from our balcony stood a huge tree which, come to find out, was a very large condominium community for thousands of birds.
 Literally.
 They came home to roost, every night, like clockwork.
 Any hint of the sun falling from the sky and they would start to arrive.
 In ones, twos, flocks, dozens and everything in between.
 They would all chatter and squawk as they landed, and then, apparently, catch up on the news of the day.
 Where they’d all been, what they’d all eaten, who they’d all seen.
 It was a cacophony of sound.
 Excited.
 Maybe a little nervous.
 Probably quite happy to be back ‘home’ again.
 And all certainly full of moxie.
 The tree would settle down and we’d think, ah… silence at last.
 And then one last bird would straggle in and it would all start back up again.
 In my mind’s eye I could see them all hopping a little to the left or a little to the right to accommodate the new arrival.
 Eventually, though, the tree did settle down and silence would prevail.

 So to make what appears to be a very long story short, my then boyfriend got down on one knee, whipped out a beautiful ring, and asked me to marry him.
 He had wanted to do so by a waterfall, which was a lovely thought, but unattainable.
 Such a surprise and all tremendously exciting!
-We went to the Old Lahaina Luau to celebrate.
+We went to the Old Lahaina Luau to celebrate, and danced the first dance with all of the other newlyweds in attendance.

-Later that afternoon we were sitting in the shade enjoying our afternoon Cheeky Monkeys, when we began to brainstorm names for my, very new, very exciting, and at the moment, very imaginary shop.
+Later that afternoon we were sitting in the shade enjoying our afternoon Cheeky Monkeys, when we began to brainstorm names for my very new, very exciting, and at the moment, very imaginary shop.
 We had a note pad and pen and nearly burned the nib off that pen as possible names filled piece after piece of paper.
 And oh my, some fabulous names came out of that session.
-The Cheeky Monkeys might have helped our creativity.
-I think Ocean Om was my very favorite.
+It is possible that the Cheeky Monkeys might have helped our creativity.
+I think Ocean Om was my very favorite possible name.

 So, two years after that first afternoon of scribbling down names, I finally decided on who I was going to be, and opened up my Etsy shop.
 Fast forward a year and I was in the throes of having this .com website built.
 We were nearly at the finishing line before going live when I realized I just couldn’t live with the name that had seemed such a good fit a year ago.
 I hadn’t realized what a lot of baggage that name was dragging along.
 It just wasn’t me.
 How could I continue with it?
 I could not!
 Absolutely would not!